 Understanding Patient Safety

 For a patient to be truly safe, all possible elements enhancing the risk of injury or further harm during healthcare must be at the ‘acceptable minimum levels’.
 The acceptable minimum level here refers to the condition where factors like the treatment given, knowledge of medication and resources available outweigh the risk of non-treatment or other forms of treatment.
 It is a widely known fact that there are some inherent risks in every form of treatment and whether it is a primary health care center or a multi super speciality hospital, every treatment comes with certain conditions and complications.
 The overall goal of World Patient Safety Day is to cut down this risk factor by a certain degree.

 Significance of World Patient Safety Day

 As per WHO, investing in safety policies and standardizing policies in this direction can significantly reduce expenses in healthcare.
 In addition to this, the outcomes of the treatment will also be much better by a whopping 15%.
 The aim of such events by WHO is to create overall awareness in this direction and enhance global cooperation and solidarity in the movement for patient safety.
-Advancement of healthcare systems around the world are heavily reliant on patient safety and to ensure this, WHO has issued the following patient safety goals.
+Advancement of healthcare systems around the world is heavily reliant on creating patient safety awareness and to ensure this, WHO has issued the following patient safety goals.

 Goal 1 – Identify patients correctly